 Other, rare forms of migraine can cause other symptoms:

-Basilar artery migraine causes combinations of vertigo, ataxia, visual field loss, sensory disturbances, focal weakness, and altered level of consciousness.
+Migraine with brain stem aura (previously called basilar artery migraine) causes combinations of vertigo, ataxia, visual field loss, sensory disturbances, focal weakness, and altered level of consciousness.

 Hemiplegic migraine, which may be sporadic or familial, causes unilateral weakness.

 Diagnosis of migraine is based on characteristic symptoms and a normal physical examination, which includes a thorough neurologic examination Introduction to the Neurologic Examination The neurologic examination begins with careful observation of the patient entering the examination area and continues during history taking.
 The patient should be assisted as little as possible... read more .

 Red flag findings that suggest an alternate diagnosis (even in patients known to have migraine) include the following:

 Pain that reaches peak intensity within a few seconds or less (thunderclap headache)

 Onset after age 50